indigo-dc/bdocker/doc/installation.md

 Both working node and accounting daemons can be directly launched from the RestFul APIs.
 This is not recommended for a production environment, since it does not provide enough performance to control a batch system.
-You can run the daemon as follows:
+You can run the APIs as follows:

 1. Run working node API:
     ```